extratone/ddtemplates/txt/MastodonIosAppsTemplate.txt

 ---
 title: mastodon-ios-apps Template
-tags: `curation, template, i, documentation, index, federated, mastodon`
+tags: `curation, template, federated, index, mastodon, i, documentation`
 uuid: FC33BE7A-1C8C-4A49-8FBE-281A4E47A60F
 local: drafts://open?uuid=FC33BE7A-1C8C-4A49-8FBE-281A4E47A60F
 created: 05232022-163207